hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/interviews/369_on_the_bounds_of_hinduism.md

-"In my own opinion, this statement not only applies to aboriginal tribes, to outlying nations, and to almost all our conquerors before the Mohammedan conquest, but also in the Purânas.
+"In my own opinion, this statement not only applies to aboriginal tribes, to outlying nations, and to almost all our conquerors before the Mohammedan conquest, but also in the Purānas.
 I hold that they have been aliens thus adopted.

 "Ceremonies of expiation are no doubt suitable in the case of willing